openwrt/packages/net/adblock/files/README.md

 * Strong LuCI support, all relevant options are exposed to the web frontend

 ## Prerequisites
-* [OpenWrt](https://openwrt.org), tested with the stable release series (19.07.x) and with the latest rolling snapshot releases.
-On turris devices it has been successfully tested with TurrisOS 5.1.x
+* [OpenWrt](https://openwrt.org), tested with the stable release series and with the latest rolling snapshot releases.
   <b>Please note:</b> Older OpenWrt releases like 18.06.x or 17.01.x are _not_ supported!
   <b>Please note:</b> Devices with less than 128 MByte RAM are _not_ supported!
 * A usual setup with an enabled DNS backend at minimum - dump AP modes without a working DNS backend are _not_ supported